jdcloudcom/en/documentation/Video-Service/Live-Video/Introduction/Product-Overview.md

 # Billing

-Live Video products adopt Pay-In-Advance and is billed by peak bandwidth.
-Refer to "[Charging rules](../Pricing/Billing-Rules.md)" for details.
+The Live Video product shall adopt the Pay-In-Advance mode and charges shall be deducted as per consumption via each function.
+For details, please refer to "[Billing Rules](../Pricing/Billing-Overview.md)".